Invasive Non-Native Species

 Anglers are already expending considerable effort in trying to tackle this threat to our fishing, but we recognise that to be more effective this needs to be co-ordinated on a catchment basis.
 The Angling Trust is therefore working with a variety of stakeholders to achieve this.
 Our work to eradicate Floating Pennywort on the River Kennet and Colne highlights how angling clubs, consultants and environmental organisations can come together to coordinate action within a catchment.
+We are part of a national strategy aiming to work together for more strategic, coordinated management of Floating Pennywort.
 By working together, we can make a significant impact on these threats to our fishing.

 You might have invasive non-native species on waters which you own, lease or fish.
 With the technical and financial assistance of the Environment Agency and the GB Non Native Species Secretariat we have amalgamated information on invasive species pest identification and control to help our members and others to take effective action.

 A table of 17 invasive species including Killer shrimp, Topmouth gudgeon and Signal crayfish and information on their identification and control is available in the table below.
 Identification sheets for other high-risk species are available here.